We felt it was time to sit down and share our story of parental alienation, from it’s inception:

 As you can see, these communications run the gamut from “an insecure and destructive attitude comes shining through,” to “Hope this note finds everyone in good health,” and “can find time to accomadate [sic],” to “I do not feel we should be inconvenience do [sic] to your sudden whim of wanting to spend Saturdays at the pool.”

-I have been a legal secretary for 39 years.
+I have been a legal secretary for over 43 years.
 When my husband and I married, we had a typewriter at home, so I would type his communications to his ex-wife.
 She obviously didn’t like that.
 She claimed I was the one who wrote the letters, even though I was simply the typist.
-My husband still corresponds in this manner to this day: he’s director of a car club and when he has to write to someone, he dictates the letter or report to me, and I either print it up and mail it, or e-mail it.
+My husband corresponded in this manner until his death: he was director of a car club and when he had to write to someone, he would dictate the letter or report to me, and I would either print it up and mail it, or e-mail it.
 But our alienating parent had a problem with that.

 And you can’t help but notice the drastic mood swing from July 5, when my husband’s Beautiful Ex Wife said she would have no problem getting pool passes for her children, to July 11 when DXXXX L. MXXXXX (and yes, she signed her full name) didn’t feel she should be inconvenienced by getting the pool passes.